Trust (2010 film): Plot

-Annie Cameron is gifted a laptop from her parents, Will and Lynn, for her fourteenth birthday.
+Annie Cameron is gifted a laptop by her parents, Will and Lynn, for her fourteenth birthday.
 She soon meets a boy online named Charlie, who initially claims to be 16 years old, but later confesses that he is actually 20, and eventually 25.
 Though disconcerted by his dishonesty at first, Annie comes to believe that the two of them are in love.
 After two months of communicating electronically, Charlie invites Annie to meet him at a local mall.
 Upon arriving, she discovers that he is actually in his late thirties.
-Though she is distraught, Charlie eventually convinces her to accompany him to a motel.
-There, he makes her try on lingerie he bought her before he rapes her, filming the ordeal.
+Though she is distraught, Charlie eventually convinces her to accompany him to a motel, where he makes her try on lingerie he bought her before raping her, filming the ordeal.

 The next day, Charlie fails to return any of Annie's calls or texts, upsetting and confusing her.
 Annie's best friend Brittany confronts her, having seen her with Charlie at the mall.
 Annie confesses that she and Charlie had sex, but dismisses Brittany's concerns.
 Brittany notifies the school administration.
 Police arrive and depart with Annie, drawing attention from other students.

 After Annie's parents learn what happened, an investigation begins, led by FBI agent Doug Tate.
 The FBI have Annie call Charlie in an attempt to identify him, but he figures out the ruse and blocks her number before they can trace his location.
 Will hires a private investigation firm from New Jersey to catch Charlie, but this proves fruitless when they realize Charlie masks his IP address so that his location appears as the Czech Republic.
 As Will grows obsessed with catching Charlie, his relationship with his family becomes strained.
 He begins having nightmares of Annie's assault and questioning his work at an advertising firm, which often uses provocative images of teenagers.
-Annie begins seeing hospital counselor Gail Friedman, with whom she confides that she loves Charlie and believes he loves her too.
-When Annie returns to school, Brittany tries to apologize, but Annie orders Brittany to never speak to her again.
+Annie begins seeing hospital counselor Gail Friedman, to whom she confides that she loves Charlie and believes he loves her too.
+When Annie returns to school, Brittany tries to apologize to her, but Annie orders Brittany to never speak to her again.